-The Program Memory and EEPROM data memory can be programmed serially in-circuit using this 4-wire interface.
+The Program Memory and EEPROM data Memory can both be programmed serially in-circuit using this 4-wire interface.
 Data is downloaded and uploaded serially on a single pin with an additional line for the clock.
 Two additional lines are required for the power supply.
 The technical details regarding the in-circuit programming of the device are beyond the scope of this document and will be supplied in supplementary literature.

-During the programming process, the user must take care of the ICPDA and ICPCK pins for data and clock programming purposes to ensure that no other outputs are connected to these two pins.
+During the programming process, taking control of the ICPDA and ICPCK pins for data and clock programming purposes.
+The user must there take care to ensure that no other outputs are connected to these two pins.

 Note: may be resistor or capacitor.
-The resistance of must be greater than $1k\Omega$ or the capacitance of must be less than 1nF.
+The resistance of must be greater than 1k or the capacitance of must be less than 1nF.